PeerJ/groupdocs-php/examples/api-samples/README.md

 * How to add a Signature to a document in GroupDocs Signature
 * How to create a list of thumbnails for a document
 * How to return a URL representing a single page of a Document
-* How to generate a embedded Viewer URL for a DocumentI
+* How to generate an embedded Viewer URL for a Document
 * How to share a document to other users